 Are you building technical content for a global audience?

 There is a risk of misunderstanding the internationalization concept at its core.
-You probably already know that internationalization is much more than just simple translation (as if translation could ever be simple).
+You probably already know that internationalization a step of making your content localization-friendly.

 There are specific risks taken when ignoring the importance of documentation internationalization.

-When internationalization is overlooked, the authoring teams of technical documentation end up in endless post delivery communication, creating additional workarounds and generating design challenges and missing their deadlines.
+When internationalization is overlooked, the authoring teams of technical documentation end up in endless post delivery communication, creating additional workarounds, generating design challenges, and missing their deadlines.
 This means a loss of focus on new projects and the inability to establish when the product localization process will be over.